thalamicseg/hipsthomasdocker/README_vth.md

 ## Running
+Make sure docker is installed already on your machine or install it from here https://docs.docker.com/get-docker/.

+Download the HIPS-THOMAS container from dockerhub ```docker pull anagrammarian/sthomas```.
+You can paste this command on the docker shell or in a Terminal if the docker desktop is running.

 To run HIPS-THOMAS, each anatomical file should be in a separate directory and the results are placed in that same directory.
 You can launch the container from the command line by running the provided shell scripts inside the directory containing the input image file.

 For example, given an input image 'T1.nii.gz', in the current working directory, the container would be run by the following command: